-One of the primary goals of the Developmental Division's graduate program is to train students to become independent researchers and educators.
+One of the primary goals of the Developmental graduate program is to train students to become independent researchers and educators.
 Graduate students receive their training through research, coursework, and teaching.
-Empirical research is a fundamental theme of the division.
+Empirical research is a fundamental theme of the program.
 Within this framework, however, students may elect to concentrate on basic or applied problems, in laboratory or naturalistic settings.
 Graduate students may select from a wide range of course offerings.
 These include several core courses that lay the basic theoretical foundations of the discipline, as well as a strong statistics sequence.
 Students with a particular interest in statistics have the option of receiving a minor in this area.
-Minors in other areas, such as Cognitive Psychology or Social Psychology, are also available.
-In addition, the Developmental Division offers a number of advanced graduate seminars custom-tailored to meet current faculty and student interests.
+Minors in other areas, such as Cognitive Psychology, Cognitive Neuroscience, or Social Psychology, are also available.
+In addition, the Developmental program offers a number of advanced graduate seminars custom-tailored to meet current faculty and student interests.
 There is also a weekly research seminar attended by all division members.

 Facilities and Resources

 Outstanding research facilities are available to our students, including five large developmental laboratories in the Psychology Building and a University of Illinois Child Development Laboratory Preschool with additional research space.
 Relations with local schools facilitate off-campus research.
 All students have access to a vast array of state of the art technologies as well as a high-end computing environment.
 In addition, devices for conducting developmental neuroimaging research with fMRI, EEG/ERP, and optical imaging (fNIRS, EROS) are available.